homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/miio/docs/advanced-api.md

 Get information and update the wireless settings of devices via the management API.

-Discover the token of a device:
+Discover the token of a device (not supported on vacuums):

 ```javascript
 device.discover().then((info) => console.log(info.token));